ForrestTech/Exemplum/README.md

 11. Domain events and transactions  (Transaction behaviour dont save changes in event handlers)
 12. Test framework use of fluent assertions as a better model for assertions, test server setup, auto fixture, nsubstitute
 13. 3rd party service calls, resilience and error handling
+14. Health checks and the health check monitor ui
-14. Secret management
+15. Secret management
-15. Shout out to packages used and inspiration for the project
+16. Shout out to packages used and inspiration for the project
-16. Nullable
+17. Nullable
-17. Generated client
+18. Generated client
-18. Blazor component libraries
+19. Blazor component libraries
-19. Not publishing a client or contracts !!?
+20. Not publishing a client or contracts !!?
-20. Blazor css scoping
+21. Blazor css scoping

 Code coverage commands